abhinavborah/abhinavborah.github.io/content/about.md

 - [mailnesia](https://mailnesia.com/): anonymous email service for when sites annoy you to provide your email address.
 - [uBlock Origin](https://github.com/gorhill/uBlock): content filtering on your browser(s).
-- [KeePassXC](https://keepassxc.org/) and [KeePassium](https://keepassium.com/): password management because you cannot expect to remember more than 3 passwords at a time.
+- [KeePassXC](https://keepassxc.org/) and [KeePassium](https://keepassium.com/): password management because you cannot be expected to remember more than 3 passwords at a time.
 - [openvpn](https://github.com/OpenVPN/openvpn): vpn for daily use unless you reaaally need to be anonymous.
 - [qBittorent](https://github.com/qbittorrent/qBittorrent): P2P file sharing utility.
 - [Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements) (macOS): utility to configure key mappings.